biolab/orange3/doc/visual-programming/source/widgets/data/pythonscript.md

 - Classifier (Orange.classification.Learner): classifier retrieved from ``out_classifier`` variable
 - Object: Python object retrieved from ``out_object`` variable

-**Python Script** widget can be used to run a python script in the input, when a suitable functionality is not implemented in an existing widget.
-The script has ``in_data``, ``in_distance``, ``in_learner``, ``in_classifier`` and ``in_object`` variables (from input signals) in its local namespace.
-If a signal is not connected or it did not yet receive any data, those variables contain ``None``.
+The **Python Script** widget can be used to transform, save or load data, learners, classifiers and objects.
+This is great for when you need functionality not already implemented in an existing widget.
+Connect a signal to the widget's input to access it as a variable;
+``in_df``/``in_data``, ``in_learner``, ``in_classifier`` and ``in_object`` variables are loaded in the script's local namespace.

-After the script is executed variables from the script’s local namespace are extracted and used as outputs of the widget.
+After the script is executed, ``out_`` variables are extracted and used as outputs of the widget.
 The widget can be further connected to other widgets for visualizing the output.
+If you want to get fancy with multiple Python Script widgets, you can send objects between them with the ``object`` signal.

-For instance the following script would simply pass on all signals it receives:
+For instance, the following script would simply pass on the Data signal it receives:

     out_data = in_data
-    out_distance = in_distance
-    out_learner = in_learner
-    out_classifier = in_classifier
-    out_object = in_object

-Note: You should not modify the input objects in place.

 ![](images/PythonScript-stamped.png)